Higher Derivative Supergravities in Diverse Dimensions: Acknowledgement

 \section{Acknowledgement}

-We thank Arash Arabi Ardehali, Guillaume Bossard, Daniel Butter, Hao-Yuan Chang, Aidan Herderschee, Axel Kleinschmidt, Renata Kallosh, Yue-Zhou Li, Hong L\"u, Liang Ma, Kelly Stelle, Yoshiaki Tanii and Gabriele Tartaglino-Mazzucchelli for useful discussions.
+We thank Arash Ardehali, Guillaume Bossard, Daniel Butter, Hao-Yuan Chang, Aidan Herderschee, Kiril Hristov, Yoshifumi Hyakutake, Axel Kleinschmidt, Renata Kallosh, Yue-Zhou Li, Hong L\"u, Liang Ma, Bengt Nilsson, Kelly Stelle, Yoshiaki Tanii and Gabriele Tartaglino-Mazzucchelli for useful discussions.
+Y.P. would also like to thank Jenny Zhao for her support.
 M.O. is supported in part by TUBITAK grant 121F064, the Distinguished Young Scientist Award BAGEP of the Science Academy, and the Outstanding Young Scientist Award of the Turkish Academy of Sciences (TUBA-GEBIP).
 The work of Y.P. is supported by the National Key Research and Development Program under grant No. 2022YFE0134300 and the National Natural Science Foundation of China (NSFC) under grant No. 12175164.
+This work is also partially supported by Peng Huanwu Center for Fundamental Theory, under grant No.12247103.
 The work of E.S. is supported in part by NSF grant PHYS-2112859.
 We also thank Istanbul Technical University, where this work began, for hospitality.